Ookenfooken/ookenfooken.github.io/_posts/2026-05-29-blog-post-visualGain.md

   - Fast movement responses
 ---

 During my time at Queen's I collaborated with Renato Moraes, a professor from Universidade de São Paulo, who was on sabbatical at the time.
-Our paper  <a href="../files/MoraesEtAl.JNP.inPress.pdf">Rapid responses to reach errors are equally strong during fixation and visual pursuit</a> has been accepted for publication in the Journal of Neurophysiology.
+Our paper  <a href="../files/MoraesEtAl.JNP.2026.pdf">Rapid responses to reach errors are equally strong during fixation and visual pursuit</a> is now published in the Journal of Neurophysiology.
 I have written a little poem as is tradition in Dr. Seuss style.

 Rapid responses to reach errors are equally strong during fixation and visual pursuit <br/>
 By Dr. Foo’ss <br/>